Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 To help us, we can use a standard called Minimum Information about a Metagenome-Assembled Genome (MIMAG), developed by the Genomics Standard Consortium.
 You can read more about MIMAG in [this 2017 paper](https://www.nature.com/articles/nbt.3893).

-As part of the standard,a framework to determine MAG quality from statistics is outlined.
+As part of the standard, a framework to determine MAG quality from statistics is outlined.
 A MAG can be assigned one of three different metrics: High, Medium or Low quality draft metagenome assembled genomes.

 See the table below for an overview of each category.